Peter Broadbent joined the Royal Navy as a 15-year-old Junior Seaman. After a successful naval career,

 Southampton, where she completed her doctorate in 2009.
 Before embarking on academic study, she had a

 long career in corporate communications producing publications for blue-chip organisations including IBM,

 Vodafone, The Science Museum and British Gas.
 She is a member of the Sherlock Holmes Society of London and

 for five years was a volunteer at at Portsmouth Museum where she helped catalogue the world's largest

 collection of Sherlock Holmes material.

-She is currently researching boxing films of the 1930s and 1940s, for her book Sucker Punch which will be published by Chaplin Books in 2013.
+She is currently researching boxing films of the 1930s and 1940s, for her book Sucker Punch which will be published by Chaplin Books.